-This was actually some unattractive terrain were unauthorized people couldn't enter.
-It is now a botanical park of 5000 square meters of about 28000 m2 of Garachico's total size.
-The place isn't only a town recluse for poets with its roses. trees and subtropical plants.
+Way back, this was an unattractive terrain which was reserved for authorized people only.
+It is now a beautiful botanical park of 5000 square meters.
+That is much considering Garachico's total size of about 28000 square meters.
+The place isn't only a town recluse for poets.
+Its roses, trees and subtropical plants delight everybody.
 It dates back to century XVI when it had a gate made of earth.
-This was la Puerta which was heavily garded.
-It prevented public Tenerife shopping directly from incoming ships in Garachic's rich harbor, before Mount Trevejo next to Teide changed more than all that.
+This was the heavily guarded La Puerta de Tierra.
+It prevented all public Tenerife shopping from the ships in Garachico's rich harbor before Mount Trevejo next to Teide changed more than all that.

-Nevertheless, the situation with shops in Tenerife Garachico was very different, almost 10 years later by the end of 2011
+Nevertheless, the situation with shops in Tenerife Garachico was very different by the end of 2011.

 Our way back took us through more narrow roads.